TDI is seeking nominees for its board of directors to serve a four-year term (2023 – 2027) from the following regions:

 To submit a nomination, please fill out the TDI Board 2023 Nomination Form.

-TDI prides itself on being an organization representing all people with a hearing loss in our public policy work within the information and technology communications arena.
-TDI is governed by a Board of Directors elected by the members.
+TDI prides itself on being an organization representing all people who are Deaf/Hard of hearing/DeafBlind/DeafDisabled in our public policy work within the information and technology communications arena.
+TDI is governed by a member-elected Board of Directors.
 The Board of Directors defines the mission and develops the course of action for the organization to accomplish the mission.

 - Perform executive leadership and governance duties

 - Organize fundraising programs, scholarship opportunities, and the annual conference

 - Support the growth and diversification of membership